kylejohnston/astro_bookshelf/src/pages/book/kaiju-preservation-society.md

 amazon: https://www.amazon.com/Kaiju-Preservation-Society-John-Scalzi/dp/0765389126/
 ---

 When COVID-19 sweeps through New York City, Jamie Gray is stuck as a dead-end driver for food delivery apps.
-That is, until Jamie makes a delivery to an old acquaintance, Tom, who works at what he calls ""an animal rights organization.""
+That is, until Jamie makes a delivery to an old acquaintance, Tom, who works at what he calls "an animal rights organization."
 Tom's team needs a last-minute grunt to handle things on their next field visit.
 Jamie, eager to do anything, immediately signs on.

 What Tom doesn't tell Jamie is that the animals his team cares for are not here on Earth.
 Not our Earth, at least.
 In an alternate dimension, massive dinosaur-like creatures named Kaiju roam a warm, human-free world.
 They're the universe's largest and most dangerous panda and they're in trouble.